SYousef7/FAC-Project/README.md

 The prototype focuses on:

-Accessible, VoiceOver-friendly navigation
+    -Accessible, VoiceOver-friendly navigation

-Audio guidance to galleries and indoor locations
+    -Audio guidance to galleries and indoor locations

-A help button for quick assistance
+    -A help button for quick assistance

-A clean, simple interface designed for low-vision users
+    -A clean, simple interface designed for low-vision users

 The webpage includes:

-An overview of the project
+    - An overview of the project

-Key features
+    - Key features

-Research diagrams and early sketches
+    - Research diagrams and early sketches

-The design process
+    - The design process

-Team information
+    - Team information

-Screens from the final Figma prototype
+    - Screens from the final Figma prototype

-This is not a full application—it's a design exploration showing how indoor navigation can be improved for people with visual impairments.
+* This is not a full application—it's a design exploration showing how indoor navigation can be improved for people with visual impairments.

 Live Prototype: https://wayfinder-henna.vercel.app/